Why You Should Organize a Charity Golf Tournament + 10 Tips

 • Recruit volunteers to help with setup, check-in, tear-down, and other essential tasks.

 The right golf tournament software facilitates your tournament planning from beginning to end.
-If you didn’t already determine it in the broader planning stage, finding your management software should be your top priority at this stage.
+If you haven’t already determined it in the broader planning stage, finding your management software should be your top priority at this stage.

 Your golf tournament’s website is the main source of truth for your guests, volunteers, and sponsors to stay informed about your event.
 The more effective your website is in providing information, the more likely it is that users will follow through and sign up to attend.
 Make sure your website is: